First Solar (NASDAQ:FSLR) Issues FY 2021 Earnings Guidance

 First Solar (NASDAQ:FSLR) updated its FY 2021 earnings guidance on Thursday.
-The company provided EPS guidance of $4.000-$4.600 for the period, compared to the Thomson Reuters consensus EPS estimate of $4.140.
+The company provided earnings per share (EPS) guidance of $4.000-$4.600 for the period, compared to the Thomson Reuters consensus estimate of $4.140.
 The company issued revenue guidance of $2.88 billion-$3.10 billion, compared to the consensus revenue estimate of $2.92 billion.

-Several equities analysts recently issued reports on FSLR shares.
-Guggenheim lowered First Solar from a buy rating to a neutral rating and set a $103.00 target price on the stock. in a research note on Wednesday, October 20th.
-The Goldman Sachs Group raised their target price on First Solar from $65.00 to $74.00 and gave the stock a sell rating in a research report on Friday, November 5th.
-Susquehanna Bancshares raised their price target on First Solar from $123.00 to $140.00 and gave the stock a positive rating in a research note on Tuesday, November 9th.
-Barclays lifted their target price on First Solar from $90.00 to $108.00 and gave the company an equal weight rating in a research note on Wednesday, October 20th.
-Finally, KeyCorp assumed coverage on First Solar in a research note on Monday, September 20th.
-They issued a sector weight rating on the stock.
-Two investment analysts have rated the stock with a sell rating, eleven have issued a hold rating and nine have assigned a buy rating to the company.
-Based on data from MarketBeat.com, the company has an average rating of Hold and an average target price of $106.79.
+First Solar (NASDAQ:FSLR) last announced its quarterly earnings data on Thursday, November 4th.
+The solar cell manufacturer reported $0.42 EPS for the quarter, missing the Zacks’ consensus estimate of $0.60 by ($0.18).
+First Solar had a net margin of 17.26% and a return on equity of 7.94%.
+The firm had revenue of $583.50 million during the quarter, compared to analyst estimates of $688.10 million.
+During the same quarter in the previous year, the business earned $1.45 EPS.
+First Solar’s revenue for the quarter was down 37.1% on a year-over-year basis.
+Equities analysts forecast that First Solar will post 4.22 earnings per share for the current fiscal year.

-In other news, General Counsel Jason E. Dymbort sold 1,120 shares of the company’s stock in a transaction dated Tuesday, October 19th.
-The shares were sold at an average price of $104.80, for a total value of $117,376.00.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-Also, Director R Craig Kennedy sold 1,200 shares of the stock in a transaction that occurred on Monday, November 15th.
-The stock was sold at an average price of $111.17, for a total transaction of $133,404.00.
+In other First Solar news, CTO Markus Gloeckler sold 603 shares of the business’s stock in a transaction on Monday, November 22nd.
+The stock was sold at an average price of $112.82, for a total value of $68,030.46.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, Director R Craig Kennedy sold 1,200 shares of First Solar stock in a transaction on Monday, November 15th.
+The shares were sold at an average price of $111.17, for a total value of $133,404.00.
 The disclosure for this sale can be found here.
+Over the last 90 days, insiders sold 2,923 shares of company stock worth $318,810.
 0.55% of the stock is owned by insiders.

-A hedge fund recently raised its stake in First Solar stock.
-Morgan Stanley boosted its stake in First Solar, Inc. (NASDAQ:FSLR) by 150.2% in the second quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The firm owned 815,200 shares of the solar cell manufacturer’s stock after purchasing an additional 489,336 shares during the quarter.
-Morgan Stanley owned about 0.77% of First Solar worth $73,785,000 as of its most recent SEC filing.
-Hedge funds and other institutional investors own 73.48% of the company’s stock.
+An institutional investor recently raised its position in First Solar stock.
+Morgan Stanley boosted its position in First Solar, Inc. (NASDAQ:FSLR) by 150.2% during the second quarter, according to its most recent disclosure with the Securities and Exchange Commission.
+The fund owned 815,200 shares of the solar cell manufacturer’s stock after acquiring an additional 489,336 shares during the quarter.
+Morgan Stanley owned 0.77% of First Solar worth $73,785,000 as of its most recent filing with the Securities and Exchange Commission.
+Institutional investors and hedge funds own 73.48% of the company’s stock.

 First Solar Company Profile